Songyosk/BGML/README.md

 All source code and images are associated with the paper:

-"Automatic Prediction of Band Gaps of Inorganic Materials using Machine Learning"
+"Automatic Prediction of Band Gaps of Inorganic Materials Using a Gradient Boosted and Statistical Feature Selection Workflow"

 By S. G. Jung, G. J & J. M. Cole